 How to plan a Las Vegas day trip

 Day trips from Vegas – or anywhere – are easy to do.
-The hardest thing is to choose a destination.
+The hardest part is deciding where to go.
 Part of that decision boils down to the next question is whether you want to do it on your own or by taking a guided tour.

-To others, a stress-free vacation means having someone else do all the driving.
-If that’s you, there are dozens of Las Vegas tours to choose from, ranging from riding with a busload of travel companions to going with your own private guide.
+Other people would prefer to relax and let someone else do all the driving.
+If that’s you, there are dozens of Las Vegas day trips to choose from, ranging from riding with a busload of travel companions to going with your own private guide.

 - If that’s your style, Viator and Get Your Guide offer many excellent options.
 If you don’t find what you need, check TripAdvisor for recommendations.